hxtpoe/reactivecouchbase.github.io/index.md

 ======================

 * ReactiveCouchbase on <a href="https://github.com/ReactiveCouchbase">GitHub</a>
 * Tickets are on <a href="https://github.com/ReactiveCouchbase">GitHub</a>.
-Feel free to report any bug you find.
-Don’t hesitate to make pull requests.
+Feel free to report any bug you find or to make pull requests.
 * ReactiveCouchbase on <a href="https://groups.google.com/forum/?hl=fr#!forum/reactivecouchbase">Google Groups</a>